How to Stretch an Image in Photoshop Without Distortion

 You’ll also want to make sure the layer is not a smart object.
 If you believe that to be the case you can right click the layer and select “Rasterize Layer”

-Now that we know our canvas is unlocked and the layer isn’t a smart object we can move on to the next step to distorting your photo.
+Now that we know our canvas is unlocked and the layer isn’t a smart object we can move on to the next step in stretching your photo.

 2. Enlarge Your Canvas